-What is the problem with B Flat 4 and Handpans?
+What is the problem with B Flat 3 & B Flat 4 and Handpans?

-Can it be fixed?
+Can they be fixed?
+Good news!!
 Yes!!!
-It can be fixed in many situations! 😉
+They can be fixed in many situations! 😉

 What does that mean exactly?